 As Leeds-born Leigh Francis leaves his notorious Bo!Selecta masks behind and unleashes his new ITV2 creation, Keith Lemon, he talks to Matt Callard in an exclusive, rare, out-of-character interview.

 I’d been forewarned, so I’d come prepared.
 He just won’t talk unless he’s in character, they said.
 So, ever the professional, I’d written two interviews.
-One for his latest creation Keith Lemon, the fright-wigged, moustachio-ed blonde-bombshell, whose new ITV series sees him globetrotting and trouble-making with a host of willing celebs – the other, more in hope than expectancy – for Leigh Francis, the graphic art student from Morley who’d spent a few years at the Yorkshire Evening Post before Davina McCall happened upon his celebrity mask-madness and gave him his big break on MTV.
+One for his latest creation Keith Lemon, the fright-wigged, moustachio-ed blonde-bombshell, whose new ITV series sees him globetrotting and trouble-making with a host of willing celebs.
+The other, more in hope than expectancy – for Leigh Francis, the graphic art student from Morley in Leeds who’d spent a few years at the Yorkshire Evening Post before Davina McCall happened upon his celebrity mask-madness and gave him his big break on MTV.
 So, it’s with some relief when, despite the Keith Lemon ‘tache and hair still being in full-on promotional abundance, Leigh Francis introduces himself as, well, Leigh Francis.

 “That’s totally true,” he says.
 “Lem Mierins – that’s where the name Merrion comes from, because I didn’t know how to spell his surname.”
 Scoop!
 In fact, by coincidence, Leigh has recently met up with the Latvian artist for the BBC: “I’ve just done a show called Comedy Maps where they focus on a comedian from a different part of the country.
 I came back to Leeds and met up with Lem for this show – I was chatting to him.
 It was great to see him again.”

 As part of the show, Leigh actually knocked on the door of his old house and was surprised to find some of his prototype designs still languishing there: “I used to keep all my old props in the loft and I went up there and a lot of my old things were there.
-The people were so nice who lived in the house, they said, ‘I think one of your cousins phoned us and asked if they could have them.'”
+The people were so nice who lived in the house.
+They said, ‘I think one of your cousins phoned us and asked if they could have them.'”

-Whoever those mystery cousins were, they probably had their beady eyes on the pre-cursors to Leigh’s iconic Bo!
-Selecta masks, no doubt with a certain popular auction site in mind.
 “When I was making that stuff I had no intentions of being on TV,” he says.
 “I was a graphic designer, so that’s what I thought I would become one day.
 I used to make silly videos and models.
 My friends would say, “Why do you make ‘em?” and I’d go, “So I can show you before we go out.”
 Then they said, “Why don’t you send them to TV?”
 And here I am talking to you!”

 He seems genuinely surprised, and not a little humbled, by his success.
 Bo!
 Selecta was a bona fide phenomenon and it won’t be easy to follow.
 Have those characters been put to bed for good?
 “Never say never again.
 I don’t know if I’d do Avid again, even though I think Bo!
 In The USA was the best one we did, because the idea of him being a stalker can’t really work – he’s too well known.
 That’s why we thought of having him own a hotel.
 But I think the masks can come back.
 If some weird story about Michael Jackson happened in the press I’d like to do a one-off special – a spoof of that story or whatever.”